wp-plugins/global-body-mass-index-calculator/readme.txt

 * It is global because you can switch from standard to metric system and localize all shown text.

 #### Try the demo
-See the [Global Body Mass Index Calculator site](http://www.ostheimer.at/leistungen-preise/wordpress/plugins/global-body-mass-index-calculator/ "Global Body Mass Index Calculator") for a test run!
+See the [Global Body Mass Index Calculator site](http://www.gesundesabnehmen.at "Global Body Mass Index Calculator") in the sidebar at the bottom of the page!

+#### Other Wordpress Plugins by Ostheimer
+See other Wordpress Plugins at our [Plugin-Site](http://www.ostheimer.at/leistungen-preise/wordpress/plugins/ "Plugin-Site")

 == Installation ==